Wilkinson Public Library

 A 1984 addition sufficed only for awhile, but the present-day 20,000 square foot library nearly wasn’t built.
 After a recount, the 1997 referendum passed by a margin of only two votes.
 The new building opened August 2000.

 In addition to housing a sizable selection of books, videos, CDs, MP3 files and more, the Wilkinson Public Library hosts events and presentations year-round.
-Programs include Books and Cooks the first Tuesday of the month, monthly film showings in collaboration with the Telluride Film Festival, Rocky Mountain PBS, and the Mountainfilm in Telluride festival.
-Green Business Roundtables with The New Community Coalition talk about how to live more sustainably.
+Programs include Books and Cooks the first Tuesday of the month, monthly film showings in collaboration with the Telluride Film Festival, Rocky Mountain PBS, and the Mountainfilm in Telluride.
 From time to time, musical acts entertain on the decks and in the Program Room.
-Free or donation-only recreational opportunities include Zumba and Yoga.
+Free fitness classes include Zumba, yoga, and Pilates.
 Children’s story time every Monday, Wednesday, Thursday (bi-lingual) and Friday rocks.
+See an up-to-date listing of regular and special events on the library’s Facebook Page.

 “We just returned from a trip to Telluride, CO with our 4 and 6 year old.
 There are sooo many kid friendly activities.
 Highly recommended as a kid and adult friendly vacation spot.
 The Telluride public library has the coolest kid’s section I have ever seen!,” raved Melissa Ryan O’Neill.
 “There are gondola rides, streams to fish in, rivers to float down, amazing walking trails, waterfalls, 4×4 Jeep tours….”